copyrite/LwotcMinimalText/XComGame.md

 ## Area Suppression
 Target an area in a 4-tile radius around an enemy.
 The area and enemies that enter it become Suppressed.
 * Requires 3 ammo.
 Consumes 2 ammo when used and 1 ammo per reaction shot fired.
+* Ends at the start of your turn.
 * Ends if you take damage.
 * Cannot be used when concealed.
 * Cannot be used with a sniper rifle or shotgun.